Alicepinch/everything-vegan/README.md

 ## UX

 The UX goal of this website is to build a fun, easy to use website for users to view Vegan recipes all in one place.
 The target audience for this website is anyone who is vegan/vegetarian/exploring veganism who wants to discover or share new recipes with others.
 All users will be able to view the recipes that have been shared on the website.
-However, if a user creates an account then they will have added features where they can share and edit and delete their own recipes to the website.
-Therefore, another goal for this website was to insure the interface was easy to use for users who create an account to create, update,read and delete recipes and their account.
+Another UX goal of the website was to create a space where users can share, edit, and delete their own recipes.
+To facilitate this, I ensured that the interface was clear and easy to use for those who wanted to create an account and actively engage with the content.

 ## User Stories